programmer632/World-Geography-Challenge/README.md

 ### 🛠️ What You Can Do

-- Add new quiz questions or difficulty levels
+- Add new quiz questions or difficulty levels (in all supported languages)
 - Improve UI/UX (themes, animations, layout)
-- Translate to other languages
+- Translate to other languages (add to the translation dictionaries)
 - Implement new game modes (e.g., timed mode, multiplayer)
 - Add accessibility features (keyboard support, colorblind mode)
 - Write unit tests for core logic